 Asbestos is a fire-resistant and durable mineral, which explains why it coated heat-producing machinery and tools like welding rods.
 However, the presence of asbestos in welding equipment caused a heightened risk of asbestos-related diseases among welders.
 One such disease, a rare cancer called mesothelioma, affects welders at a higher-than-average rate compared to all trades.

 Welders who already are diagnosed, or who know someone diagnosed, should reach out to our knowledgeable team.
 We can help you find treatment and get financial help.
-Email our patient advocate, Jenna Campagna, at email@example.com.
+Email our patient advocate, Karen Ritter, at firstname.lastname@example.org.

 Danger of Asbestos Exposure for Welders